 There are lots of common household products that can be poisonous to cats.

 - Medicines.
 Ingestion of these may be accidental or deliberate.
 Deliberate as in humans medicating cats without veterinary supervision.
-There are many medicines that are perfectly safe to humans that are fatal to cats.
+Many medicines are perfectly safe to humans that are fatal to cats.
 Never self-medicate any animal.

 - Common poisons found around the house and garden that can be fatal to cats include; bleach, turpentine, lead, motor oil, cosmetics, herbicides, snail and slug pellets, antifreeze.
 This list is by no means exclusive, there are many other possible poisons.

 - Flea medication is another common problem if not given correctly.
 Never use dog flea products on cats.
 These commonly contain pyrethrin or pyrethroid which is deadly.
 When using flea products on your cat, always follow the manufacturer’s instructions and always give the correct dose for your cat.

 - Houseplants are another common source of poisoning in cats.
 Make sure you only have plants in your home that are non-toxic to cats.
-There is a list at the end of the article of plants that are poisonous to cats and plants that are non-poisonous to cats.
-Lilies, in particular, are deadly, even a small nibble is enough to kill a cat.
+Lilies are deadly, even a small nibble is enough to kill a cat.

 Windows and balconies

 Many owners don’t believe their cat would jump from an open window and typically they won’t deliberately leap from a great height.
-However, it is possible for a cat to become fixated on a bird or other object and leap without realising or accidentally slip and fall.
+However, a cat can become fixated on a bird or other object and leap without realising or accidentally slip and fall.

 High rise syndrome relates to a collection of injuries sustained by an animal who falls from a substantial height (usually greater than 2 stories) such as a balcony or window.
 Every year, the summer months see a rise in deaths and serious injuries as cats fall from unscreened balconies and windows which have been left accessible to cats by owners who open them to enjoy the weather.

 - Place screens on all windows and balconies which cats have access to.